KrzysztofW/microdevt/docs/Demo-apps.rst

 and stored locally.
 In case of inactivity, the app goes to sleep (power down mode).
-In addition, the scheduler will make sure that if there are no pending tasks the microcontroller will go the IDLE power save mode.
+In addition, the scheduler will make sure that if there are no pending tasks the microcontroller will go to the IDLE power save mode.
 A timer makes a led blink every second and a PIR sensor wakes the app up (see gpio.h file for PIN assignments).